Koboo/hytale-pluginmanifest/README.md

     // The provided class has to "extends JavaPlugin". pluginMainClass("eu.koboo.myplugin.MyPlugin")

-    // The plugin can be disabled on server start.
+    // The plugin doesn't start automatically with the server,
-    // So you need to start manually. pluginDisabledByDefault(false)
+    // so you need to start it manually ingame with the commands:
+    // /plugin load <PLUGIN_NAME>
+    pluginDisabledByDefault(false)

     // Does this plugin contain any assets?